wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 == Changelog ==
- = Version 1.4.6.3 (16 Feb 2012) =
+ = Version 2.0.0 (13 May 2012) =
+ * Settings page now uses vCita site for much more customization options
+ * Redesign of the settings page to be simplier and contain more relevant information
- * Break plugin to two files to support the new Meeting Scheduler plugin
+ * Changed to use the new API
+ * Fixed all warnings for referencing undefined array indices
+ * Updated FAQs

  = Version 1.4.6.2 =
  * Optimized confirm your account link